Table of Contents

 Mandatory rule

-Sums the site consumptions from the imported register of meters in "consumption" mode, the sum of introductions (sum of imported and exported registers) and the sum of the site's productions.
+Sums up the site consumptions from the imported register of meters in "consumption" mode, the sum of introductions (sum of imported and exported registers) and the sum of productions of the site.

 3. Deduction of a Flow